Betsy DeVos Was Booed Heavily As She Gave A Commencement Address

-Secretary of education Betsy DeVos was repeatedly drowned out by deafening boos as she tried to give a commencement speech at a historically black college in Florida on Wednesday, a disastrous scene for an administration that has repeatedly tried to make overtures to American HBCUs.
+Secretary of Education Betsy DeVos was met with deafening boos as she gave a commencement speech at a historically black college in Florida on Wednesday, a disastrous scene for an administration that has made repeated overtures to HBCUs.

-The incessant chorus of booing and shouting from students and parents at Bethune-Cookman university in Daytona Beach caused DeVos to stumble over her words and speed through portions of her speech, which was at times almost inaudible inside the room.
+An incessant chorus of booing and shouting from students and parents at Bethune-Cookman University in Daytona Beach caused DeVos to briefly stumble over her words and speed through portions of her speech, which was at times almost inaudible.
+At one point, a school administrator stepped and told students to stop the booing.

+DeVos, whose nomination for education secretary was deeply controversial from the day of her confirmation hearing, angered black college students early in her tenure by suggesting that HBCUs were “the original pioneers of school choice.”

 More than a dozen graduates stood with their backs to DeVos throughout the entirety of her speech.
-Some members of the crowd were escorted from room with their fists raised in the black power symbol.
+Some members of the crowd were escorted from the room with their fists raised in the black power symbol.
+Chants of "hell nah" rang out as DeVos spoke about the "different life experiences" of those in the crowd.

+An Education Department official, speaking on condition of anonymity, said DeVos "remains committed to HBCUs" and "delivered a message based on the legacy of Bethune, which celebrates civil discourse — she welcomed students who were there to support her and those who opposed her."

+The official disputed that the loud boos had been "deafening," saying that they came mostly from the audience and not the students.

-Perhaps the loudest boos of the event came when DeVos’s mentioned her planned visit to the home of the school’s founder and namesake, Mary McCleod Bethune, an educator and civil rights activist who is deeply beloved at the 3,600-student campus.
+Perhaps the loudest boos came when DeVos mentioned her plans to visit the gravesite of the school’s founder and namesake, Mary McLeod Bethune, a pioneering educator and civil rights activist who is deeply beloved on the 3,600-student campus.

-DeVos has been a lightening rod for criticism since she was announced as President Trump's Education Secretary, and the administration has made outreach to historically black colleges a priority.
-That outreach was complicated over the weekend, when President Trump suggested that a federal funding program for the schools may unconstitutionally discriminate based on race.

-Trump later released a statement reiterating "my unwavering support for HBCUs and their critical educational missions," but leaders of the historically black college community said they were blindsided by the episode.
+Just this past weekend, Donald Trump stirred up a firestorm of controversy when he suggested that a funding program for black colleges might be unconstitutional because it was based on race.
+He and DeVos later walked back that statement, saying HBCUs had their “unwavering” support.

+As DeVos spoke on Wednesday, a group of protesters stood outside in the Florida heat, holding signs that decried DeVos.
+On the backs of signs were congratulations for B-CU’s graduates.

+He called DeVos’s visit an opportunity to “engage and educate” the secretary, and said she had met earlier with 12 Bethune-Cookman students who had offered her concrete policy suggestions.

+But he also presented the decision as pragmatic.
+“We are always about the business of making new friends,” Jackson said.
+“Her department controls 80% of the revenue that comes into our school.
+Why wouldn’t we want to do that?”

-Watch the full livestream of the speech here.
+Here's the full speech.
 BuzzFeed News reporter Molly Hensley-Clancy is at the event and will post updates as they come.

 Cora Lewis is a business reporter for BuzzFeed News and is based in New York.
 Lewis reports on labor.